hamzat97/LoRa32u4II_DorjiDRF1276DM_Wireless_Communication/README.md

 ### Some Important Notes
 The Arduino sketch and the Python script allows an automatic wireless communication between Dorji DRF1276DM and LoRa32u4 II, where :
 - LoRa32u4 II sends the message "Hello Dorji" every 20 seconds to Dorji DRF1276DM
-- Once Dorji DRF1276DM receives the message "Hello Dorji", it sends automatically the message "Hello LoRa" to LoRa32u4 II
+- Once Dorji DRF1276DM receives the message "Hello Dorji", it sends automatically "Hello LoRa" message to LoRa32u4 II

-Also, the Python script allows you to have the possibilty of sending any message manually, on condition of not exceeding the maximum number of bytes that can be allocated to your message.
-To do this, all you should do is to type your message in the text box below the "Sending Message" button and then click this last one.
+Also, the Python script allows you to have the possibilty of sending any message manually, on condition of not exceeding the maximum number of bytes that is already allocated to your message.
+To do this, all you should do is to type your message in the text box below the "Sending Message" button and then click this last one when you finish.
 Lora32u4 II will receive your message if it is listening, and you can visualize this received message just by opening the serial monitor already.

 I simplified the two codes as much as possible and I improved them by adding comments.
 These comments will make it easy to understand both of them and modify them quickly.
 I am sure that you will understand everything you read.